yassun7010/cmdcomp/README.md

 ## Why was `cmdcomp` created?

-The completion files for many cli tools (`aws`, `gcloud`, etc.) are provided by self.
+The completion files for many cli tools (`aws`, `gcloud`, etc.) are provided by the tools themselves.
 However, if one wants to use these cli tools with multiple products and multiple environments (prd, dev, etc.), it would be useful to be able to switch contexts easily.
 In this situation, I have a simple shell script wrapper that easily switches between settings for each environment. (like `mycli prd aws s3 ...`).

 `cmdcomp` can generate shell script completion files with config described in